mathiaskerr/ClanBank/readme.md

 ## Spending Tracker
 Build an app that allows a user to track their spending.

-### Spending Tracker
-Build an app that allows a user to track their spending.

 ### MVP
 * The app should allow the user to create and edit merchants, e.g. Tesco, Amazon, ScotRail
 * The app should allow the user to create and edit tags for their spending, e.g. groceries, entertainment, transport